rwejoye/8weeksql/2 - Pizza Runner.md

   <em>Photo by <a href="https://www.pexels.com/photo/shallow-focus-photography-of-several-pizzas-1566837/">Narda Yescas</a> on Pexels</em>
 </p>

-Solutions for this challenge are written in *PostGreSQL*.
+Solutions for this challenge are written in *PostgreSQL*.

 ## A. PIZZA METRICS